 AICE Marine Science AS Level Course Number: 2002515 Credit: 1.00 Weight: Honors 1.0 Term: Yearlong Prerequisite: Pre-AICE Chemistry or AICE Environmental Science Course Description: The purpose of this course is to give a thorough introduction to the study of Marine Science.
-Topics covered will include: Marine ecosystems and biodiversity.
-Energy flow amongst food chains and webs.
-Nutrient cycles in the include: Marine ecosystems and biodiversity, Energy flow amongst food chains and webs, Nutrient cycles in the Marine Ecosystem, Coral Reefs and Lagoon systems, Physical and Chemical Oceanography.
+Topics covered will include: Marine ecosystems and biodiversity, Energy flow amongst food chains and webs, Nutrient cycles in the Marine Ecosystem, Coral Reefs and Lagoon systems, Physical and Chemical Oceanography.